Braze (NASDAQ:BRZE) PT Lowered to $50.00

-Braze (NASDAQ:BRZE – Get Rating) had its price objective reduced by equities research analysts at Cowen from $54.00 to $50.00 in a report released on Tuesday, The Fly reports.
-The firm currently has an “outperform” rating on the stock.
-Cowen’s price target would indicate a potential upside of 37.67% from the stock’s previous close.
+Braze (NASDAQ:BRZE – Get Rating) had its price target trimmed by Cowen from $54.00 to $50.00 in a report issued on Tuesday morning, Stock Target Advisor reports.
+The brokerage currently has an outperform rating on the stock.

-Several other brokerages also recently commented on BRZE.
-Oppenheimer raised their price target on shares of Braze from $37.00 to $48.00 and gave the company an “outperform” rating in a report on Tuesday.
-Loop Capital lowered their price target on shares of Braze from $75.00 to $50.00 and set a “buy” rating for the company in a research note on Wednesday, June 15th.
-Piper Sandler boosted their price objective on shares of Braze from $42.00 to $47.00 and gave the company an “overweight” rating in a research report on Tuesday.
-JMP Securities reduced their price target on shares of Braze from $75.00 to $52.00 and set a “market outperform” rating on the stock in a research report on Tuesday, June 14th.
-Finally, Canaccord Genuity Group cut their price objective on shares of Braze from $60.00 to $47.00 and set a “buy” rating on the stock in a report on Tuesday, June 14th.
-Sixteen investment analysts have rated the stock with a buy rating, Based on data from MarketBeat.com, the company currently has a consensus rating of “Buy” and an average target price of $54.00.
+Several other analysts have also commented on BRZE.
+UBS Group started coverage on shares of Braze in a research note on Tuesday, July 12th.
+They set a buy rating and a $53.00 target price for the company.
+JPMorgan Chase & Co. cut their target price on shares of Braze from $65.00 to $42.00 in a research note on Tuesday, June 14th.
+The Goldman Sachs Group cut their target price on shares of Braze from $65.00 to $56.00 and set a buy rating for the company in a research note on Wednesday, June 15th.
+Cowen cut their target price on shares of Braze from $54.00 to $50.00 and set an outperform rating for the company in a research note on Tuesday.
+Finally, JMP Securities cut their target price on shares of Braze from $75.00 to $52.00 and set a market outperform rating for the company in a research note on Tuesday, June 14th.
+Sixteen investment analysts have rated the stock with a buy rating, According to MarketBeat, Braze presently has a consensus rating of Buy and an average target price of $54.00.

-In related news, insider Myles Kleeger sold 10,000 shares of Braze stock in a transaction dated Wednesday, September 7th.
-The shares were sold at an average price of $38.48, for a total transaction of $384,800.00.
-Following the completion of the sale, the insider now owns 60,000 shares in the company, valued at approximately $2,308,800.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-In related news, insider Myles Kleeger sold 10,000 shares of Braze stock in a transaction dated Wednesday, September 7th.
-The shares were sold at an average price of $38.48, for a total transaction of $384,800.00.
-Following the completion of the sale, the insider now owns 60,000 shares in the company, valued at approximately $2,308,800.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Also, CFO Isabelle Winkles sold 12,888 shares of Braze stock in a transaction dated Thursday, June 30th.
-The shares were sold at an average price of $35.79, for a total transaction of $461,261.52.
-Following the sale, the chief financial officer now owns 33,197 shares of the company’s stock, valued at approximately $1,188,120.63.
+In other Braze news, insider Myles Kleeger sold 15,000 shares of the company’s stock in a transaction that occurred on Tuesday, July 5th.
+The shares were sold at an average price of $42.12, for a total value of $631,800.00.
+The transaction was disclosed in a document filed with the SEC, which is available at this link.
+In other Braze news, CAO Pankaj Malik sold 1,997 shares of the company’s stock in a transaction that occurred on Tuesday, August 16th.
+The shares were sold at an average price of $49.63, for a total value of $99,111.11.
+Following the transaction, the chief accounting officer now owns 78,363 shares in the company, valued at approximately $3,889,155.69.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
+Also, insider Myles Kleeger sold 15,000 shares of the business’s stock in a transaction that occurred on Tuesday, July 5th.
+The stock was sold at an average price of $42.12, for a total transaction of $631,800.00.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 165,848 shares of company stock worth $7,171,451.
-32.14% of the stock is currently owned by insiders.
+In the last quarter, insiders have sold 165,848 shares of company stock worth $7,171,451.
+32.14% of the stock is currently owned by company insiders.

-A number of institutional investors have recently added to or reduced their stakes in BRZE.
-ICONIQ Capital LLC increased its position in Braze by 134.2% during the 1st quarter.
-ICONIQ Capital LLC now owns 7,206,133 shares of the company’s stock valued at $298,839,000 after purchasing an additional 4,128,680 shares during the period.
-Interwest Venture Management Co. purchased a new position in Braze during the 1st quarter valued at about $140,758,000.
-Sapphire Ventures L.L.C. purchased a new position in Braze during the 4th quarter valued at about $134,674,000.
-Spark Growth Management Partners II LLC purchased a new position in shares of Braze in the 1st quarter worth approximately $55,888,000.
-Finally, Alliancebernstein L.P. purchased a new position in shares of Braze in the 4th quarter worth approximately $68,082,000.
-Hedge funds and other institutional investors own 39.38% of the company’s stock.
+Several large investors have recently added to or reduced their stakes in BRZE.
+ICONIQ Capital LLC grew its position in Braze by 134.2% in the first quarter.
+ICONIQ Capital LLC now owns 7,206,133 shares of the company’s stock worth $298,839,000 after acquiring an additional 4,128,680 shares in the last quarter.
+Interwest Venture Management Co. bought a new stake in Braze in the first quarter worth approximately $140,758,000.
+Sapphire Ventures L.L.C. bought a new stake in Braze in the fourth quarter worth approximately $134,674,000.
+Spark Growth Management Partners II LLC bought a new stake in Braze in the first quarter worth approximately $55,888,000.
+Finally, Alliancebernstein L.P. bought a new stake in Braze in the fourth quarter worth approximately $68,082,000.
+39.38% of the stock is owned by institutional investors.

 Braze Company Profile